mostafa-ehab22/Cypress-Automation/README.md

-# 🛒 Cypress E-commerce Automation

-## 🎯 Project Overview
+# 🎯 Project Overview

-This project is a **Cypress automated test suite** for an e-commerce website, built using the **Page Object Model (POM)** design pattern for clean, reusable, and maintainable test code.
+**Cypress automated test suite** for an e-commerce website, built using the **Page Object Model (POM)** design pattern for clean, reusable, and maintainable test code.
 It covers common user flows like adding items to the cart, managing favorites, and verifying UI/API behavior with real assertions.

 ## 🧱 Architecture & Design